erenada/TYPHON/README.md

 ## Overview

-TYPHON is a comprehensive modular bioinformatics pipeline designed for robust chimeric RNA detection from long-read RNA sequencing data (Nanopore/PacBio).
-The pipeline integrates multiple complementary fusion detection tools—LongGF, custom Genion, and JaffaL—followed by a sophisticated five-phase exon repair protocol for molecular-level sequence validation.
+TYPHON is a comprehensive pipeline for chimeric RNA detection from long-read sequencing data (Nanopore/PacBio).
+It integrates three complementary fusion detection tools (LongGF, Genion, JaffaL) with a five-phase exon repair protocol for molecular-level sequence validation.

 **Key Features:**
-- **Multi-tool integration:** Combines three fusion detection algorithms for comprehensive coverage
+- **Multi-tool integration** - Combines three fusion detection algorithms
-- **Long-read optimized:** Specifically designed for Nanopore and PacBio sequencing technologies
+- **Long-read optimized** - Designed for Nanopore and PacBio technologies
-- **Molecular validation:** Advanced exon repair protocol reconstructs complete chimeric sequences with precise breakpoints
+- **Molecular validation** - Reconstructs complete chimeric sequences with precise breakpoints
-- **Memory management:** Configurable processing modes to handle large datasets efficiently
-- **High-confidence results:** Cross-validation between tools and BLAST-based filtering ensures reliable fusion calls
+- **High-confidence results** - Cross-validation and BLAST-based filtering

 ## About the Name

-TYPHON is named after [Typhon](https://en.wikipedia.org/wiki/Typhon), the monstrous father of the Chimera in Greek mythology.
-According to Hesiod, Typhon and Echidna were the parents of the [Chimera](https://en.wikipedia.org/wiki/Chimera_(mythology))—a fire-breathing hybrid creature composed of different animal parts.
-The name reflects this pipeline's purpose: detecting and analyzing chimeric RNA molecules, which are hybrid transcripts formed by the fusion of different genes, much like the mythological chimera combines parts from different creatures.
+TYPHON is named after the mythological father of the Chimera.
+Like the mythological chimera that combines parts from different creatures, this pipeline detects chimeric RNA molecules formed by the fusion of different genes.

 ## Installation